 ACTORS and DIRECTORS

-Directors, you need to register your interest in advance.
+Directors need to register their interest in advance.
 If selected, a play will be allocated to you prior to the night.
 To get involved, send an email to the Coordinator.

 WRITER SUBMISSION GUIDELINES

 + ENTRIES FOR SEASON ONE 2015 ARE NOW OPEN.

 + To have your play read you must submit it beforehand.
 Don’t just turn up on the night expecting your play to be read